hazelcast/hazelcast/README.md

 Take into account that the default build executes thousands of tests which may take a considerable amount of time.
 Hazelcast has 3 testing profiles:

-* Default: Type `mvn test` to run quick/integration tests (those can be run in parallel without using network by using `-P parallelTest` profile).
+* Default: Type `./mvnw test` to run quick/integration tests (those can be run in parallel without using network by using `-P parallelTest` profile).
-* Slow Tests: Type `mvn test -P nightly-build` to run tests that are either slow or cannot be run in parallel.
+* Slow Tests: Type `./mvnw test -P nightly-build` to run tests that are either slow or cannot be run in parallel.
-* All Tests: Type `mvn test -P all-tests` to run all tests serially using network.
+* All Tests: Type `./mvnw test -P all-tests` to run all tests serially using network.

 Some tests require Docker to run.
 Set `-Dhazelcast.disable.docker.tests` system property to ignore them.